-Can I use the assessments to measure a child’s progress or to measure the effectiveness of a Skill Builder strategy?
+Can I use the evaluations to measure a child’s progress or to measure the effectiveness of a Skill Builder strategy?

-This is an excellent use of the Assessment System.
-We recommend initially performing a Full Assessment that usually consists of 8 tasks.
-Following that we recommend performing a Progress Assessment which consists of the core tasks, shown below, at regular intervals.
+This is an excellent use of the Evaluation System.
+We recommend initially performing a Full Evaluation that usually consists of 8 tasks.
+Following that we recommend performing a Progress Evaluation which consists of the core tasks, shown below, at regular intervals.

 - Word Naming

 - Sentence Understanding